bazylip/Laboratoria-JiMP-II/tests/lib/gtest-1.8.0/googletest/docs/V1_5_XcodeGuide.md

 # Summary #

-Unit testing is a valuable way to ensure your data model stays valid even during rapid development or refactoring.
+Unit testing is a valuable way to ensure your value model stays valid even during rapid development or refactoring.
 The Google Testing Framework is a great unit testing framework for C and C++ which integrates well with an Xcode development environment.